5-Minute Math Fact Fluency Routine

 • Word problem comprehension

+Working memory has limited capacity while long-term memory does not.
 Automaticity transfers facts into long-term memory for instant retrieval.
-That frees students to think.

 The 5-Minute Fluency Routine (Daily Structure)